danieldiamond/gitlab-analytics/README.md

 Right now Meltano Load is part of the code of [Meltano Extract](#meltano-extract).
 We're planning on splitting it into a separate piece of code.

+## Python scripts

+Some transformations can't be done with DBT like API calls.

 ### Local environment